Fly-tipping is the illegal dumping or tipping of waste or rubbish onto any land that does not have a licence to accept that waste.

 - S - Suspect all waste carriers.
 Do not let them take your waste until they have proven themselves to be legitimate.
 A professional waste carrier should happily answer reasonable questions.

-- C - Check that a waste carrier is registered on the Environment Agency's website.
+- C - Check that a waste carrier has a licence, using the waste carrier public register on Environment Agency website.

 - R - Refuse any unexpected offers to have your rubbish taken away.
 If you suspect that someone who you have spoken to will be disposing of waste illegally, report them to the Environment Agency.